omonimus1/OfficeDocs-Support/Teams/teams-administration/include-exclude-teams-from-antivirus-dlp.md

 | Zscaler||
 | Ztsment Data Protection| `injumon64.dll`|

-## Other DLLs that impacts the Teams desktop client and Edge WebView2
+## Other DLLs that may impact the Teams desktop client and Edge WebView2

 Addtionally, the following DLLs are known to impact the Teams desktop client and Edge WebView2.
 You should verify the presence of the DLLs, and verify ownership and integrity.